OMERKURIEL/etl-assignment/README.md

 2. [ ] npm package manager

 ##### **Installation & Running the UI**:
-1. navigate to the frontend folder `cd frontend`
+1. nNavigate to the frontend folder `cd frontend`
 2. Install dependencies `npm install`
 3. Start the frontend development server: `npm start`
-4. Navigate to the backend folder `cd ../backend`
+4. In an additional terminal, Navigate to the backend folder
 5. Start the backend development server `python app.py`

 The interface should now be accessible at http://localhost:3000